 Like the idea of working with animals?
 Perhaps you’re a bit of an animal lover and looking for a job working with animals, yet all the conventional roles such as a vet, marine biologist or zoologist require a degree.

 No degree, no worries!
-Here we’re rounded up some career options for animal lovers who don’t have the more formal qualifications:
+Here we’ve rounded up some career options for animal lovers who don’t have formal qualifications:

 Dog trainers help dogs master specific commands and may also train animals to perform specialised tasks such as serving as guide dogs for individuals who are blind.
 Dog trainers require patience and persistence and the best way to learn how to be a dog trainer is by apprenticing with an experienced trainer.